 Various locations in Tampa Bay

 Tampa is home of the Tampa Bay Lighting, back to back Stanley Cup winners, so it’s safe to say hockey is sort of a big deal here!
-There are plenty of spots around town where you can can indoor ice skating like Clearwater Mall, TBSA, more.
+There are plenty of spots around town where you can can indoor ice skating like Clearwater Mall, TBSA, and AdventHealth Center Ice.
 Even outdoor ice-skating in November and December at Winter Village at Curtis Hixon Waterfront Park.

 Spend some time on the Farm